nsidc/git-training/doc/glossary.md

 ## Changeset

-A collection of at least one patch to at least one file.
+A collection of at least one _patch_ to at least one file.

 ## Commit

-A git object (with associated metadata, e.g. author, date, hash, message) representing a single changeset or patch.
+A git object (with associated metadata, e.g. author, date, hash, message) representing a single _changeset_.

 ### Commit hash